Welcome!

 What You'll Find Here

-Anil John is a Public Interest Technologist specializing in information security, privacy, competition and innovation.
-He helps organizations and leaders gain clarity and understanding on complex architecture, information security, privacy practices, and market dynamics, so they can enable secure, trustworthy digital services.
+My CyberForge Journal provides clarity on building digital services that handle high value information, conduct sensitive transactions, and need to be secure and privacy respecting in the way it operates.
+It provides information that helps organizations and leaders gain clarity and understanding on complex architecture, information security, privacy practices, and market dynamics, so they can enable secure, trustworthy digital services.

 The Backstory